-For the elaboration of one of the exhibitions, Homenatges (Tributes), the artist asks for the participation of anyone interested in doing a ‘memory action’, by sharing a photo of an object that has a personal meaning, and that has provided guidance at some point in life.
+For the elaboration of one of the exhibition Tributes, the artist Petra Vlasman has asked for the participation of all the people interested in doing a memory action.
+It is about sharing a photo of an object that has a personal meaning, that has provided guidance at some point in life.

 Objects are an intrinsic part of our lives, coexist with us, surround us as silent partners in life, and bear witness to the events we experience.
 They hold memories or call to action.